 Features

-• Stage sites easily.
-Creating a clone of your site to test development ideas takes only a few clicks in your hosting dashboard.
-This, in addition to WPMerge, helps you safely and efficiently develop your live sites.
+• Stage sites with ease.
+Creating a clone of your site to test development ideas takes only a few clicks in your account dashboard.
+This feature comes free with managed WordPress plans and helps you safely test updates before applying them to your live sites.

 • Daily automatic backups.
-Nexcess takes a backup of your sites every day, which are stored off-server for increased redundancy.
-Your last 30 backups are always kept available, and may be restored by contacting support.
+Nexcess takes a backup of your sites every day and stores this off-site for increased redundancy.
+Your last 30 backups are always available and restored by contacting support.

-Check out our comprehensive Nexcess review to learn more.
+Read our expert Nexcess review to learn more about e-commerce features.

 Money-back guarantee 30 days

-Data center locations 4 in the US, 3 in Europe, 1 in Australia
+Data center locations 4 in the US, 3 in Europe, and 1 in Australia

 Uptime guarantee 100%